The modern version of a quitrent

 Earlier this week, The Legal Genealogist explored the practice of quitrents in colonial America.

-Quitrents, of course, were a kind of land tax, payable to the local government or to the British Crown on an annual basis, for land granted to individuals.3
+Quitrents, of course, were a kind of land tax, payable to the local governor or to the British Crown on an annual basis, for land granted to individuals.3

 Which prompted reader Eileen Souza to note: “In Maryland, even to current times many properties require the payment of annual ground rents, which sound very similar to quit rents.
 My first home in Maryland, purchased in 1978, had a ground rent of $120 a year.
 I’m not sure, but I think it goes to the State.”